 Welcome to the Florida Department of Health eCR page!

-The Florida Department of Health declares that they are ready to receive electronic case reports from eligible health care organizations.Register your intent for eCR now
+The Florida Department of Health declares they are ready to receive electronic case reports from eligible health care organizations.Participate in eCR

 Effective January 1, 2022, eCR is required by the Centers for Medicare and Medicaid Services' Promoting Interoperability Program (PIP) for eligible hospitals and critical access hospitals (CAHs) and the Merit-Based Incentive Payment System (MIPS) Promoting Interoperability Performance Category for eligible clinicians.
 Please read on to learn about eCR, its benefits, where to register your intent, and additional resources.